| |

 Consider reading – Top 10 best investment options in India

-Individuals, HUFs, trusts, universities, and charitable institutions.
-Individual investors with subsequent change in residential status from resident to non-resident may continue to hold SGB till early redemption/maturity.
+Individuals, HUFs, trusts, universities, and charitable institutions Individual investors with a subsequent change in residential status from resident to non-resident may continue to hold SGB till early redemption/maturity.

 What is the Rate of Interest Offered in the Sovereign Gold Bond Scheme?

-How much Tax is Payable on a Sovereign Gold Bond Scheme?
+Tax is Payable on a Sovereign Gold Bond Scheme

 Interest on the SGB Bonds will be taxable as per the provisions of the Income-tax Act, 1961 (43 of 1961)